Sertanejo music: Sertanejo Universitário

-Sertanejo universitário

-Sertanejo Universitário is a Brazilian musical style that comes from a mix of Sertanejo, segments of freestyle with touches of beats coming from arrocha and vanerão.
-It is considered the third segment in the evolution of música sertaneja, coming after sertanejo roots and romantic sertanejo, very popular between the decades of the 1980s and 1990s.
-Simple songs dominate the style, and those sung by two singers of the genre, who are overwhelmingly young and considered "College Kids (Universitario)."
-Instead of traditional accordions and violins, synthesizers and electric guitars started to be used more frequently in this style of music.
-This variation differentiates itself from sertanejo as it has more elements of pop, and informal language.

-This subgenre is sung, and is more popular with, people attending college, this being the reason behind the name of this variation.
+This subgenre is sung, and is more popular with, people attending college (in portuguese: universitários, from "universidade"), this being the reason behind the name of this variation.
 This is the style of music played at university parties, like "Ai se eu te pego!" by Michel Teló, who found international success with the genre.
 This variation of sertanejo has more elements of pop as compared with others.
 This specific style has found favour internationally.
-Besides the massive success of "Ai se eu te pego!" on many charts, hits that have found commercial success in Europe and elsewhere include "Bara Bará Bere Berê, "Balada", "Eu Quero Tchu, Eu Quero Tcha" and "Lê Lê Lê".
+Besides the massive success of "Ai se eu te pego!" on many charts, hits that have found commercial success in Europe and elsewhere include "Bara Bará Bere Berê, "Balada", "Eu Quero Tchu, Eu Quero Tcha" and "Lê Lê Lê."

-Origins

-The style had surged during the middle of the first decade of 2000, through the experience of sertanejo singers that had fused the traditional rhythms with other musical elements.
-One of the first duos to develop the style were João Bosco and Vinícius.
-The eruption onto the national scene was in 2005, when the single "Leilão", of the duo César Menotti and Fabiano became a hit.